top of page

 WHAT IS THE 340B DRUG PRICING PROGRAM?

 While originally intended to serve the most vulnerable patients, a lack of federal oversight has allowed 340B to evolve into a profit center for many hospitals and for-profit corporations.
 Many large hospitals that participate in 340B are marking up the cost of medicines instead of using the discounts received to improve access to care.
 Medicine price mark-ups are almost 7x higher at 340B hospitals than at independent clinics.
+In 2024, an investigation by the North Carolina State Treasurer revealed that 340B hospitals in North Carolina charged state employees and teachers over five times for cancer medicines.

 In addition, 340B hospitals are able to also contract with an unlimited number of pharmacies, many of which are out-of-state and owned by the nation’s largest pharmacy benefit managers (PBMs) and insurers.
 As a result, PBMs and 340B contract pharmacies are raking in massive profits from marked up 340B medicines – without passing any savings acquired by buying in bulk medications at 340B pricing on to patients.

-340B is a federal program that needs a federal solution.
-Lawmakers should enhance transparency and reporting requirements to ensure 340B discounts are being passed onto Georgia patients and not used to line the pockets of hospitals and pharmacy middlemen.
+Lawmakers must take action to enhance transparency and reporting requirements to ensure 340B discounts are being passed on to Georgia patients and not used to line the pockets of hospitals and for-profit pharmacy middlemen.

 KEY RESOURCES